 Increasingly normal: Guns seen outside vote-counting centers

-The most turbulent and norm-breaking presidential election of a lifetime has led to an extraordinary spectacle in the United States over the past three days: armed protesters gathering nightly outside offices where local workers are counting the votes that will decide who wins the White House.
+The most turbulent and norm-breaking presidential election of a lifetime has led to an extraordinary spectacle in the United States over the past three days: armed protesters gathering nightly outside offices where workers are counting the votes that will decide who wins the White House.
+As former Vice President Joe Biden secured enough electoral votes on Saturday to win the race, key battlegrounds were bracing for planned protests and counterprotests.

 Some carry shotguns.
 Some have handguns.
-Often, they carry black, military-style semi-automatic rifles.
+Often, they carry military-style semiautomatic rifles.

 The protesters with weapons are a small minority of the demonstrators.
-There have been no reports of anyone getting shot, and the laws in Arizona and Michigan — where guns have been seen outside vote-tabulation centers — allow people to openly carry firearms in public.
+There have been no reports of anyone getting shot, and the laws in Arizona, Nevada and Michigan — where guns have been seen outside vote-tabulation centers in recent days — allow people to openly carry firearms in public.

 But in a nation increasingly inured to weapons at rallies -- most often carried by right-wing demonstrators, though also sometimes by left-wing protesters — experts warn that the guns create a dangerous situation that could be seen as intimidation or tip easily into violence.